jupyterlab/jupyterlab/tutorial/patterns.md

 - A public attribute that is inherently static.

 Prefer an `IIterator` for:
-- A return value where the value is based on an internal `Array` but the value should not need to be accessed randomly.
+- A return value where the value is based on an internal data structure but the value should not need to be accessed randomly.
 - A set of return values that can be computed lazily.